moj-analytical-services/rpackage_training/README.md

 This training is based on Matthew Gregory's free online course 'Reproducible Analytical Pipelines (RAP) using R' (see https://www.udemy.com/reproducible-analytical-pipelines/) and Hadley Wickham's book 'R Packages' (see http://r-pkgs.had.co.nz/)

 The goal of this training is to teach you how to develop packages with a particular emphasis on RAP.
 Thankfully they are not difficult to make.
-To maximise it please do the exercises which enable you to develop a package for the minimal statistical bulletin created as part of the Rmarkdown training - see https://github.com/moj-analytical-services/rmarkdown_training.
+To maximise its' usefulness please do the exercises which enable you to develop a package for the minimal statistical bulletin created as part of the Rmarkdown training - see https://github.com/moj-analytical-services/rmarkdown_training.
 You can then apply the same skills to your real life publications.

 There are benefits to the RAP for each statistical publication being within a package.
 Hadley Wickham's introduction (http://r-pkgs.had.co.nz/intro.html) states: "Packages are the fundamental units of reproducible R code.
 They include reusable R functions, the documentation that describes how to use them, and sample data."
 The package should also include tests and data (which can be made up if real data are sensitive).
-Within an R package (e.g. https://github.com/DCMSstats/eesectors):
+The directory structure of an R package is typically as follows (e.g. https://github.com/DCMSstats/eesectors):

-- R code is in the directory 'R' (this is compulsory);
+- R code is in 'R' (this is compulsory);
 - documentation is in 'man' (this is compulsory);
 - data are in 'data';
 - tests are in 'tests';
-- dependency management is (if using packrat) in 'packrat'; and
+- dependency management may be in the associated directory e.g. 'packrat' if using packrat; and
 - templates on how to use the package are in 'vignettes'.

 # 2. Choose a name